pardhu101/techinterview-DB/README.md

 # Instructions
   1. Download and install Microsoft SQL Server 2014 Express Edition (available for download at https://www.microsoft.com/en-us/download/details.aspx?id=42299 at the time of this writing).
   2. Use the 2014 Adventure Works database (available for download at https://msftdbprodsamples.codeplex.com/downloads/get/880661 at the time of this writing).
+  3. Fork the following repository: https://github.com/ThatOperaNerd/techinterview-DB.
+  4. Create a series of scripts for the following tasks.
+  5. Create a pull request prior to the due date.

 # Tasks
   1. Write a stored procedure that returns the percentage of the time each sales person has met his or her quota.